-I am Dr Anne Hanley, a historian of medicine and modern Britain, and lecturer at Birkbeck, University of London.
+I’m Dr Anne Hanley—a historian of medicine and modern Britain, and lecturer at Birkbeck, University of London.

-I hold a PhD in History from the University of Cambridge and, before coming to Birkbeck, was a Junior Research Fellow at the University Oxford.
+I hold a PhD in History from the University of Cambridge and, before joining Birkbeck, was a Junior Research Fellow at the University Oxford.

 My current work explores how state intervention into sexual health transformed the structure and ideology of British healthcare from the end of the Great War to the swinging sixties.
-This work is not just historically interesting.
+This work isn’t just historically interesting.
 It also has important policy implications for healthcare today.